ibidathoillah/WebShortlink-Nestjs/README.md

 ## Description
 ### Fullstack url shortener

-Create simple bit.ly clone with some rules :
+Simple bit.ly clone with features :

 - the output link should be unique and random by default
 - maximum generated links (last path) is 10 chartacters